 After you create a new project or open a Project File, you can modify any of the project documents by changing the document structure, updating attributes of objects, commenting on objects, or linking objects.

-Note: If you are using the FREE plan, then you cannot edit projects with more than 150 objects or more documents, For more information, see the Compare Plans table.
+Note: If you are using the FREE plan, then you cannot edit projects with more than 150 objects or more documents, see Compare Plans.

 Add a new document object before, after, or as a child of the selected document object.
-To create new objects, select Edit, and mouseover Add New.
+To create new objects, select Edit, and mouseover Add Object.
 Select one of the following options: